top of page

 • YouTube

-As the first Equinology Equine Body Worker in Turkey, I specialize in providing essential maintenance and care to horses to enhance their physical well-being.
-Utilizing my expertise in equine anatomy, physiology, and massage techniques, I work closely with horse owners and trainers to develop customized plans that address each individual horse's unique needs.
+I specialize in providing essential maintenance and care to horses to enhance their physical well-being.
+Utilizing my expertise in equine anatomy, physiology, and massage techniques, I work closely with horse owners and trainers to develop customized plans that address each horse's unique needs.

-Horseback riding has been a big part of my life for the last five years.
-As an equestrian enthusiast with a deep fascination with show jumping, I have a lot of experience on trails up to 1.05 meters.
-I currently own 4 horses and spend most of my time at the barn tending to my horses’ day-to-day needs.
+Horseback riding has been a big part of my life for the last six years.
+As an equestrian enthusiast with a deep fascination with show jumping, I have a lot of experience on trails up to 1.10 meters.
+I currently own 3 horses and spend most of my time at the barn tending to my horses’ day-to-day needs.

 I have been professionally involved in many sports where the body is always active, such as snowboarding, archery, skiing, and horseback riding.
 Throughout this time, I have accomplished several national and international achievements within these fields.
 Massage has always been a helpful element to ensure my body's resistance to these tense and stressful sports.
 It became evident that, akin to how my performance improves when I am relaxed, a similar beneficial correlation also exists for horses.
 Therefore, while I was researching equine massage and its benefits, I came across an American and British-based Equine Body Work institute; Equinology institute.
 I was even more intrigued by the Equionology Institute's equine massage approach as it alluded to the equine musculoskeletal scientific structure.